ickb/proposal/README.md

 - [The epoch concept in L1](https://docs.nervos.org/docs/basics/glossary/#epoch)
 - [The formula itself](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation)

-Therefore, the CKB/iCKB exchange rate will always be precise as determined by the formula and the current block.
+Therefore, the iCKB/CKB exchange rate will always be precise as determined by the formula and the current block.
 The only risk to this deterministic peg would be a smart contract exploit to the deposit pool or minting contract.
 These kinds of attack vectors are greatly mitigated by external audits.

-### CKB / iCKB Exchange Rate Calculation
+### iCKB/CKB Exchange Rate Calculation

 From the last formula from [NervosDAO RFC Calculation section](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation):
 > Nervos DAO compensation can be calculated for any deposited cell.
 Assuming a Nervos DAO cell is deposited at block `m`, i.e. the `deposit cell` is included at block `m`.
 One initiates withdrawal and gets phase 1 `withdrawing cell` included at block `n`.
 The total capacity of the `deposit cell` is `c_t`, the occupied capacity for the `deposit cell` is `c_o`. [...]
 The maximum withdrawable capacity one can get from this Nervos DAO input cell is: